Kira Rudik: Russian invasion of Ukraine

 While taking part in the General Assembly of the Africa Liberal Network, Rudik said that an important task for a politician is the consolidation of political support for Ukraine from the countries of the Global South and noted that it was necessary to convince African liberal partners of the need for real actions in support of Ukraine and international security, to call together with Ukrainians to protect international peace, security and territorial integrity and strengthen Ukraine's position in the Global South.

-At a meeting with the Speaker of the US House of Representatives Nancy Pelosi in Washington, D.C., Rudik spoke about publicly supporting the confiscation of Russian assets in favor of Ukraine.
-The speaker of the US House of Representatives is known for her support of Ukraine.
+At a meeting with the former Speaker of the US House of Representatives Nancy Pelosi in Washington, D.C., Rudik spoke about publicly supporting the confiscation of Russian assets in favor of Ukraine.
+The former speaker of the US House of Representatives is known for her support of Ukraine.
 In particular, Nancy Pelosi made a statement that Russia should be recognized as a state sponsor of terrorism.